alibaba/git-repo-go-doc/content/en/docs/single-repo/git-peer-review.md

         git branch -u origin/master

-参照提示信息中的命令，建立工作区本地分支和远程分支的跟踪关系。
+You can follow the instruction in the message to setup a remote tracking branch.

-### 1.5 代码评审的编辑界面
+### 1.5 User interface for `git pr`

-输入 `git pr` 命令后，会打开一个编辑器，内容是此次代码评审的各项可定制的参数，内容如下：
+When running `git pr`, will open the following text by an editor (e.g.: vim):

     ##############################################################################
     # Step 1: Input your options for code review